The classification problem for operator algebraic varieties and their multiplier algebras: Admissible log-convex sequences

-\begin{proposition} Admissible log-convex sequences are not classifiable by countable structures up to the relation of having the same growth. \end{proposition}
+\begin{proposition} Admissible log-convex sequences considered up to growth equivalence are not classifiable by countable structures. \end{proposition}

-However, it is not difficult to verify that admissible log-convex sequences are classifiable by the orbits of a Polish group action up the relation of having the same growth.
+However, it is not difficult to verify that admissible log-convex sequences are classifiable by the orbits of a Polish group action up to growth equivalence.
 This means that there exists a continuous Polish group action $G\curvearrowright X$ such that $E_{\mathcal{A}_{0}}$ is Borel reducible to the orbit equivalence relation $E_{G}^{X}$.
 The crucial point is that if

 then

 is a subgroup of $\ell ^{\infty }$ which is separable in the $\ell ^{\infty } $-metric, and two sequences $(a_{n}),(a_{n}^{\prime })$ in $A$ have the same growth if and only if $(-\log (a_{n}))$ and $(-\log (a_{n}^{\prime }))$ belong to the same $H$-orbit under translation.